-At the Council's June 2016 meeting in Clearwater Beach, Florida, the Council directed staff to convene the Coral SSC and Coral AP with the Shrimp AP; staff also invited royal red shrimp fishermen and longline fishermen to the meeting to provide input.
+At the Council's June 2016 meeting in Clearwater Beach, Florida, the Council directed staff to convene the Coral SSC and Coral AP with the Shrimp AP; staff also invited royal red shrimp fishermen and bottom longline fishermen to the meeting to provide input.
 The meeting was held in Tampa, Florida on August 3-4, 2016.
-The group narrowed the focus to fifteen priority areas (Table 1; Fig. 1-4) that were recommended to have fishing regulations.
-The group also suggested seven additional deep-water areas (Table 1; Fig. 3) that warranted consideration; however, it did not feel these areas were in need of fishing restrictions.
+The group narrowed the focus to 15 priority areas (Table 1; Fig. 1-4) that were recommended to have fishing regulations.
+The group also suggested seven additional deep-water areas (Table 1; Fig. 3) that should be considered;

+however, it did not feel these areas were in need of fishing restrictions.
 Several of the areas identified as priority areas were also recommended to have boundary revisions based on the topography of the bottom features known to have corals and the historical fishing that has been documented in the area.
+Staff has convened a working group to discuss Pulley Ridge and has consulted with biologists and fishermen for Viosca Knoll 862/906.
+To date, there have not been any agreed upon modifications to these boundaries and work is still ongoing.